I got a reply from an interested buyer of one of my domain names saying that the price I quoted was ridiculous.

 Is the quoted domain name price really ridiculous?
 How does the buyer know?

 Does he/she know more than the domain name owner?
-Unless you the buyer is working with domain names everyday then no.
+Unless the buyer is working with domain names everyday then no.

 And even if you have experience in the domain name business then you don’t know enough about a certain domain name.
 I recently refused to comment on an offer a fellow domainer received because I simply didn’t have enough data to do so.